tegos/laravel-action-and-service-guideline/1-article.md

   }
   ```

-Bare minimum in the controller-just enough to grab what you need, toss it to an Action, and wrap up the response.
+Bare minimum in the controller - just enough to grab what you need, toss it to an Action, and wrap up the response.
 No one wants to scroll through a controller that looks like War and Peace.

 Oh, and those exceptions like `UserCheckException`?
 Actions throw them, and some global handler swoops in to catch them
 and spit out a tidy JSON error.
-You don't need to clutter up your controller with try/catch gymnastics-just let the framework do its thing.
+You don't need to clutter up your controller with try/catch gymnastics - just let the framework do its thing.

 ## Why This Approach?

 This approach has brought consistency to my Laravel projects.
-Nuno Maduro dropped some gems in *Actions in Laravel Cloud* about how keeping things uniform makes it way less painful
+Nuno Maduro dropped some gems in [*Actions in Laravel Cloud*](https://youtube.com/shorts/wD1DAeRQ778) about how keeping things uniform makes it way less painful
 to get new folks up to speed-or just to remember what the heck you wrote three months ago.
 Actions handle operations
-with side effects, while Services provide reusable utilities.
+with side effects, while Services provide stateless reusable utilities.
 This isn't DDD-it's just a pragmatic setup, tailored for
 clarity and scalability.

 ## Best Practices

-- **Actions**: Do one thing, have a `handle()` method, use transactions when you need 'em, keep it type-safe, exception
+- **Actions**: Do one thing, have a `handle()` method, use transactions when you need them, keep it type-safe, exception bubbling.
-  bubbling.
 - **Services**: Stateless, pure functions, focused interfaces, reusable across Actions.
-- **Folders & Naming**: Group stuff by what it does (the "domain"), and name it so you instantly know what's up:
+- **Folders & Naming**: Group stuff by what it does (the "domain"), and name it so you instantly know what's up: `[Domain][Object][Verb]Action`, `[Domain][Purpose]Service`.
-  `[Domain][Object][Verb]Action`, `[Domain][Purpose]Service`.
 - **Composition**: Limit Action dependencies to 5-8, Service dependencies to 4-5, avoid deep Action chains.
 - **Controllers**: Keep thin, use Form Requests, DTOs, and API Resources.